HVAC Training Schools & Certifications in Mississippi (MS)

 • Accreditation: Southern Association of Colleges and Schools Commission on Colleges; PAHRA

-• Expected Time to Completion: AAS (four semesters); certificate (two semesters)
+• Expected Time to Completion: AAS (four semesters); technical certificate (three semesters); career certificate (two semesters)

 Delta Technical College

-Delta Technical College in Horn Lake and Ridgeland boasts the only HVAC Excellence-accredited program in MS. This HVAC/R–MAR (Refrigeration and Major Appliance Repair) Technician Program prepares students in installing, repairing, and maintaining HVAC/R units.
+Delta Technical College in Horn Lake and Ridgeland boasts the only HVAC Excellence-accredited program in MS. This HVAC/R Technician Program prepares students in installing, repairing, and maintaining HVAC/R units.
 The program is a combination of classroom instruction and hands-on training in a lab.
 The faculty of the program includes instructors who have real-world experience.
+Students may attend daytime or evening classes.

 Comprising 28 credits, the program includes courses such as air conditioning, basic electricity, heat pumps and electric heat, gas heat, major appliance repair, employment and certification readiness, and indoor air quality.